Lorain County, Ohio

 Strengthen Prevention, Treatment & Recovery Support Services

 Rural Response Network is composed of nine core members and many additional partners who assist with planning, implementation and community education.
-The LCADA Way is the lead agency with partners including the Mental Health, Addiction and Recovery Services Board of Lorain County, Lorain County Public Health, The Road to Hope, LINC (Local Initiative to Network Compassion), Oberlin Community Services, Let’s Get Real, Oberlin Police Department and Wellington police Department.
+Riveon Mental Health and Recovery (formerly The LCADA Way and The Nord Center)is the lead agency with partners including the Mental Health, Addiction and Recovery Services Board of Lorain County, Lorain County Public Health, The Road to Hope, LINC (Local Initiative to Network Compassion), Oberlin Community Services, Let’s Get Real, Oberlin Police Department and Wellington police Department.

 Other members include Wellington and Oberlin public school districts, THRIVE!
-Southern Lorain County, Main Street Wellington, Oberlin Business Partnership, Salvation Army Service Units in Wellington and Oberlin, Lorain County Community College Wellington Center, Mercy Health, and Oberlin College.
+Southern Lorain County, Main Street Wellington, Oberlin Business Partnership, Salvation Army Service Units in Wellington and Oberlin, Lorain County Community College Wellington Center, Mercy Health, Oberlin College, the City of Oberlin, New Care Behavioral Health, Lorain County Urban League, Herrick Memorial Library, and the Oberlin Public Library.

 Goals